btcpayserver/whmcs-plugin/README.md

 **TIP**: When contacting support it will help us is you provide:

-* WHMCS and BitPay Plugin Version
+* WHMCS and BTCPay Server Plugin Version
 * Any log files that will help
   * WHMCS logs and Web server error logs
 * Screen grabs of error message if applicable.